Should You Use Your Large Language Model to Explore or Exploit?: LLMs as exploitation oracles

-\Cref{fig:deepseek} (right) shows the performance of $\gptfouro$ (with mitigations) on this puzzle.
+\Cref{fig:words} shows the performance of $\gptfivetwo$ (left) and $\gptfouro$ (right) with mitigations on this puzzle.
 While the reward function is non-linear (and thus the linear baseline only achieves ~$70\%$ \FCor), we find that all configurations are still significantly out-performed by the linear baseline.
+Interestingly, $\gptfouro$ with code interpreter access (orange) performs the worst out of all configurations.\looseness-1

-Our intuition for these findings is as follows: While LLMs are generally good with textual inputs, the reward data is numerical, so the LLM faces most/all of the same challenges as before (\ie choosing a ``solution strategy'' and executing it correctly), exacerbated by non-linearity.
+Our intuition for these findings is as follows: While LLMs are generally good with textual inputs, the reward data is numerical, so the LLM faces same challenges as before (choosing a ``solution strategy'' and executing it correctly), exacerbated by non-linearity.
 Meanwhile, linear regression is known to often work fairly well even on non-linear data.

+Finally, as a robustness check, we implemented our CB experiments using the CB setting in BanditBench~\citep{nie2024evolve}, which itself is based on the MovieLens dataset \citep{harper2015movielens}.
+Here, contexts contain information about users, and the goal is to recommend the best movie out of 20 possible choices to a each new user.
+Our findings carry over: we find that the $k$-nearest and $k$-nearest-means mitigations do help, but are still outperformed by the linear regression baseline.
+See \Cref{app:bb} for details.

+\xhdr{Takeaways.} Frontier models can now solve fairly complicated MAB exploit puzzles.
+In contrast, $\gptfour$ and $\gptthree$ struggle, partially explaining their failure on end-to-end MAB tasks in~\cite{krishnamurthy2024can, nie2024evolve}.

-\xhdr{Takeaways.} While unmitigated performance drops as $d,K,T$ grow, increases in $T$ can largely be taken care of by our mitigations, whereas increases in $d$ and $K$ cannot.
-Indeed, taken together, our findings in this section suggest that while the current generation of LLMs are effective at exploiting in small-scale decision-making tasks, they struggle in larger settings.
+In numerical CB puzzles, unmitigated performance drops as $d,K,T$ grow, but tool use can help and increases in $T$ can largely be taken care of by our in-context mitigations.
+In contrast, our mitigations were largely unhelpful in a non-linear, text-based CB puzzle.
+Taken together, our findings suggest that while current LLMs are effective at exploiting in small-scale, numerical decision-making tasks, they still struggle in more complicated settings.\footnote{It is worth noting that our results on exploit puzzles can be easily restated in terms of regret for the explore-then-commit algorithm on the corresponding bandit instance.
+In particular, each plot in Figures \ref{fig:mab-main}-\ref{fig:words} can have a ``twin'' where the Y-axis is regret averaged over the same collection of problem instances (i.e., all instances with effective gap $\leq \epsilon$).}